scuzzydude/asimov/asimov.md

 The concept is simple -- more public value is created when an idea is appreciated by more people.
 The economics must adjust to that.
 Giving away your work creates more value than selling it, and if your work is digital, the cost of distributing your product is negligible.

-### Efficient Systems

-Efficient systems will win.
-Napster is an illustration of that point.
-Downloading free music didn't stop when Napster was shut down.
-It became slightly more complicated, but anybody with the barest of computer skills, such as being able to type, "*How to download free mp3 by...*" into a Google search could still download music and find whatever they wanted.
-Later, with iTunes and streaming, it became more efficient just to pay a little to hear whatever you wanted.

-The movie industry resisted efforts of streaming service like Netflix because they did not know how to measure the value of their product.
-Hollywood measured it in sales, in property, be it the rental of seat for a showing of a movie or a piece plastic encoded with the digital version of a film.
-The value of a film or a book or a song, is not in the exchange of property.
-It is appreciation that creates value.

-Netflix took another path.
-Now we have all kinds of original programming, both series and feature length, from all around the world, available on streaming services without advertising.
-How do they make money?
-No idea, and it doesn't matter.
-The value is not something I measure in dollars -- or to put it simply -- for \$15 a month for a family of five, I'm getting great value.
-That's \$3 per person, for a full month worth of entertainment.
-It's been a long time, but I'm pretty sure it cost more than \$3 to rent a single movie from Blockbuster back in the day.

-Efficient system win.

 # Collecting Responsibility

 While I've never had that special thrill that supposedly comes with viewing a masterpiece in person, I've tried.
 Maybe if I'd gone to an art museum before cell phones, it could have worked.
 People elbowing me out of the way to snap selfies apparently has a dissonant effect on my Zen.
 This is not to imply I don't believe there is something special.
 There must be.